The central purpose of The Pain Project is to improve people’s lives by providing information about the biological and psychosocial aspects of pain.

 All of the content on this site is produced by medical experts with a deep passion for helping people with chronic pain.

 The Pain Project is about understanding what chronic pain is, how it works and what can be done about it.
-We talk about effective, science-based strategies to improve the lives of people suffering with pain.
+We talk about effective, science-based strategies to improve the lives of people suffering from pain.

 Why does it matter?